 The preparation of financial statements in conformity with adopted IFRS requires the directors to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities, income and expenses.
 The estimates and assumptions are based on historical experience and other factors considered reasonable at the time, but actual results may differ from these estimates.
 Revisions to these estimates are made in the period in which they are recognised.

-Except as described below, the accounting policies, presentation and methods of computation applied by the Group and Company in these financial statements are the same as those applied in the 2012 financial statements.
+The accounting policies, presentation and methods of computation applied by the Group and Company in these financial statements are the same as those applied in the 2013 financial statements.